Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Validation strategies and benchmarking

 Robust validation is essential for assessing the effectiveness, reliability, and clinical readiness of DL-based brain registration methods.
 However, the diversity of modalities, clinical settings, and task objectives has resulted in a wide range of evaluation strategies being employed, making direct comparison across studies difficult.
 In this section, we summarize how validation has been approached in the literature and outline key benchmarking practices.

 The studies reviewed in this manuscript employ a mixture of real clinical datasets and synthetic data to validate registration accuracy.
 A significant portion, especially those tackling longitudinal glioma registration, rely on public challenge datasets such as BraTS-Reg, RESECT, BITE, and ReMIND.
-Table~\ref{tab:datasets_summary} provides comprehensive information on these datasets, which cover a wide variety of imaging protocols (e.g., scanner vendor, field-of-strength, resolution, contrast), patient demographics (age, gender, tumor type, grade, location, extent, scope), and evaluation references (landmarks and segmentations).
-Such multi-institutional datasets provide a standardized benchmark with expert annotations for robust comparisons between algorithms.
-Several studies \citep{han2022deformable, iorga2023robust, shimamoto2023precise} utilize private, in-house clinical datasets to address specific neurosurgical scenarios lacking in public challenges.
+Table~\ref{tab:datasets_summary} provides comprehensive information on these datasets, which cover a wide variety of imaging protocols (e.g., scanner vendor, field-of-strength, resolution, contrast), patient demographics (age, gender, tumor type, grade, location, extent, scope), and annotations (landmarks and segmentations).
+Such curated datasets provide a common reference for comparing algorithms by supplying standard benchmarks and expert annotations; even so, as presented later in this section, differences in modality pairs, annotation protocols, and preprocessing continue to limit direct per-study comparisons.
+Several studies also utilize private in-house clinical datasets to address specific neurosurgical scenarios lacking in public challenges.
 Although these datasets provide highly relevant, real-world clinical data, they limit reproducibility and standardization across studies.